New Engineering Technology (ETEC) Program to start in

 Technology continues to change the face of society, making the work of humans easier, more efficient, and quicker.
-Business, industry and government truly thrives on the latest technology, but even the most up-to-date technological processes are useless without qualified professionals to implement and interpret them.
-With five (four undergraduate and one graduate) programs to choose from, Cal State L.A.'s Department of Technology has a curriculum for any aspiring technologist.
+Business, industry and government truly thrive on the latest technology, but even the most up-to-date technological processes are useless without qualified professionals to implement and interpret them.
+With five (four undergraduate and one graduate) programs to choose from, Cal State LA's Department of Technology has a curriculum for any aspiring technologist.
 Students have the option of focusing their education on one of the following majors:

 To provide quality innovative programs that transform practitioners into knowledgeable technologists and leaders for our ever-changing technological world.

-- To produce graduates that can demonstrate the skills needed to apply business practices, information technology and other technical skills necessary to collaborate with, organize, and lead inter-disciplinary teams.
+To produce graduates that can demonstrate the skills needed to apply business practices, information technology, and other technical skills necessary to collaborate with, organize, and lead interdisciplinary teams.

-- To produce graduates that will demonstrate a cooperative spirit that supports the desire to pursue life-long learning and enable them to adapt to contemporary issues in the workplace.
+To produce graduates that will demonstrate a cooperative spirit that supports the desire to pursue life-long learning and enable them to adapt to contemporary issues in the workplace.